Freedom of expression in Canada

-Freedom of expression in Canada is protected as a "fundamental freedom" by section 2 of the Canadian Charter of Rights and Freedoms; however, in practice the Charter permits the government to enforce "reasonable" limits censoring speech.
+Freedom of expression in Canada is protected as a "fundamental freedom" by Section 2 of the Canadian Charter of Rights and Freedoms (enacted 1982); however, in practice the Charter permits the government to enforce "reasonable" limits censoring speech.
 Hate speech, obscenity, and defamation are common categories of restricted speech in Canada.

 Legislation

 Section 2(b) of the Canadian Charter of Rights and Freedoms establishes the right to freedom of expression, and the Supreme Court of Canada has interpreted this right in a very broad fashion.
 The Court has said that any act that is intended to convey a message is protected under section 2(a) but that this does not include acts that have a violent form.
 However, section 1 of the Charter establishes that "reasonable" limits can be placed on the right if those limits are prescribed by law and can be "demonstrably justified in a free and democratic society".

 Reasonable limits

 Freedom of expression in Canada is not absolute; section 1 of the Charter allows the government to pass laws that limit free expression so long as the limits are "reasonable and can be justified in a free and democratic society".
 Hate speech (which refers to the advocacy and incitement of genocide or violence against a particular defined racial, ethnic, gender, sexual, religious or other identifiable group), and obscenity (a broad term referring to, among other things, literature that is unreasonable, dangerous or intensely inappropriate to society at large, such as child sexual abuse material or fraudulent medication intended to promote sexual virility), are two examples that gain significant attention from the media and in public discourse.

 In the province of Quebec, freedom of expression is restricted in the interest of protecting the French language.
 Outdoor commercial signage may only use English text if it is half the size of the French text under the Charter of the French language, or businesses can face financial penalties.
 The Supreme Court ruled the signage regulation a "reasonable" limit on the freedom of expression.